calebthewood/jobly-frontend/README.md

 - Client-side routing to ensure a relevant url
 - JSON Web Token based authorization and authentication

+### Status

+I'm currently working on bringing the testing suite up to 80%+ coverage.
+I'm accomplishing this first through Jest unit & integration tests.
+Then I plan to implement an end-to-end test suite with Playwright or Cypress.

 <p align="right">(<a href="#top">back to top</a>)</p>